mchowning/WeatherApiKata/README.md

 ## WAKViewController

 We're going to start by deviating a bit from true TDD because we need to do a bit of UI setup that does not fit well with TDD.
 First thing is to create the WAKViewController class (extending UIViewController) with a xib file.
 This class should have WeatherApiKata as its only target.
 On the Xib file drag a UILabel onto the screen somewhere.
-Feel free to give it some text like "Current Temperature" and center it if you want, but that is not important to this exercise.
+Feel free to give it some text like "Loading current temperature..." and center it if you want, but that is not important to this exercise.
 Next, create an outlet for that label in the WAKViewController.h class.

 ```
 @interface WAKViewController : UIViewController